gardener-attic/gardener-extensions/controllers/provider-alicloud/docs/usage-as-operator.md

   accessKeySecret: <base64_encoded_access_key_secret>
 ```

-As a result, a Secret named `machine_image_owner` by default will be created in namespace of Alicloud provider extension.
+As a result, a Secret named `machine-image-owner` by default will be created in namespace of Alicloud provider extension.

 ## Example `ControllerRegistration` manifest for enabling customized machine images